Customer Story

 • Generate Kaizen problem-solving events from repeat findings to poka-yoke or error-proof them out of the process

-• Improve management buy-in for LPAs—a critical aspect of LPA success
+• Improve management buy-in for LPAs — a critical aspect of LPA success

 • Get real-time visibility into LPA data to uncover hidden problems

 “My favorite part of EASE is it’s an intuitive system.
-I was able to log on and start using it right away,”
+I was able to log on and start using it right away,” says the production manager.

 Using EASE to Find Systemic Risks

 This strategy is based on using what the company calls focus questions to do a fast look across all machines when a failure occurs.
-The goal is to identify which problems are isolated issues versus those that may also be happening elsewhere—and must be fixed quickly before they impact customers.
+The goal is to identify which problems are isolated issues versus those that may also be happening elsewhere — and must be fixed quickly before they impact customers.

 Dynamic question banks are set up so that each question has one of the following tags or categories: